 Transporting your vehicle to a salvage inspection in New York

-Once you have applied for the salvage inspection, the New York DMV will mail you a letter that provides the date and the time of your examination appointment and the location.
+Once you have applied for the salvage inspection, the New York DMV will send a letter with the date, location and time of your examination appointment.
 The letter also includes a mailing address and a telephone number if you must contact the DMV before your examination.
 You can also include an email in your application, which allows for an appointment to be set up more quickly.

-Once your appointment is set up at the examination facility you will need to legally transport your vehicle to the examination facility for your salvage examination.
-To drive your vehicle to the examination facility, you must have a driver’s license, a valid registration, liability insurance and a temporary transport permit.
+Once your appointment is set, you will need to legally transport your vehicle to the examination facility for your salvage inspection.
+In order to legally drive your vehicle to the examination facility, you must have a driver’s license, a valid registration, liability insurance and a temporary transport permit.

 Other legal methods for transporting your vehicle to the examination include: